IAEA chief reassures residents that treated wastewater discharge at Fukushima nuclear plant is safe

 International Atomic Energy Agency Director-General Rafael Grossi joined local officials and representatives from fishing and business groups and reassured them that the discharges are being carried out “with no impact to the environment, water, fish and sediment."

-Grossi, who arrived in Japan on Tuesday, returned to Fukushima for the first time since the release of the treated water began in August.
+Grossi, who arrived in Japan on Tuesday, visited Fukushima for the first time since the release of the treated water began in August.

-Grossi will examine the discharge and sampling facility later Wednesday.
+Grossi examined the discharge and sampling facility on Wednesday, escorted by Tomoaki Kobayakawa, president of the plant's operator, Tokyo Electric Power Company Holdings.
 He last visited the plant in July after issuing an IAEA review predicting only negligible impact from the discharges.
-The IAEA comprehensive report later concluded that the discharges meet international safety standards.
+An IAEA comprehensive report later concluded that the discharges meet international safety standards.

-The 2011 disaster damaged the Fukushima plant's power supply and reactor cooling functions, triggering triple meltdowns and causing large amounts of radioactive wastewater to accumulate.
+The 2011 disaster damaged the Fukushima plant's power supply and reactor cooling functions, triggering meltdowns of three reactors and causing large amounts of radioactive wastewater to accumulate.
 After more than a decade of cleanup work, the plant began discharging the water after treating it and diluting it with large amounts of seawater on Aug.
 24, starting a process that's expected to take decades.

 The discharges have been opposed by fishing groups and neighboring countries including China, which banned all imports of Japanese seafood immediately after the release began.